jasbner/LLM-context/standup.md

 This should be well formatted with links and a sentence explanation for each so I can copy and paste it into our team's slack standup in the morning it should look like:

+The header should be "Standup [current date]" (use today's actual date, not tomorrow)

 Standup 8/4
 Yesterday:
 * bullet point 1 (link1)